 Women’s seal matrices

 Somewhere between 20% and 25% of all matrices recorded on the PAS database with readable names are those of women.
-It’s useful to try to use the word ‘woman’ or ‘women’ somewhere in the record so that we can retrieve all the records together.
+Please add the word ‘woman’ to the sub-classification field so that we can retrieve all the records together.

 Common personal names on seal matrices

 The names on seal matrices look different to names we use today firstly because they are in Latin, and secondly because they are in the genitive (also called the possessive).
 For a name like Henry Richardson, we would write in English ‘Seal of Henry, son of Richard’ but in Latin, Henry is Henricus and Richard is Ricardus, and in the genitive this becomes Henrici and Ricardi.
 So the inscription becomes ‘Sigillum [seal] Henrici [of Henry] filius [son] Ricardi [of Richard].

 Not only that, but all of the words tend to be abbreviated. you can’t look for a familiar name, e.g. Adam or Thomas, or even Henricus, and expect to find it written out like this.
 The commonest genitive ending for a masculine name is -i, and the commonest ending for a feminine name is -e, but they vary and there are many exceptions.
 The commonest names and their abbreviations are below.

 |Name in Latin in genitive:||Common abbreviations found in inscriptions:||Full Latin name in nominative:||Translates into English as:|